jtorreal/jtorreal/README.md

 ### I'm a Kotlin Developer,
 I'm passionate about the world of software development and programming and specifically the android world.

-I have worked for companies and institutions both in Spain and outside Spain ✈️, in different sectors, among others: educational, financial, telecommunications, banking.
+I have worked and work for companies and institutions both in Spain and outside Spain ✈️, in different sectors, among others: educational, financial, telecommunications, banking.

 ## Skills: